 Now I’m not saying chlorophyll is viriditas but I’m pretty sure the chlorophyll on display in the fresh greens shimmering in our spring landscape is packed with it.
 According to Hildegarde viriditas was manifest when the earth “exudes freshness” and “swells with living green,” a divine force reborn in each new shoot and leaf.

-Bitter Greens Soup with Dumplings is a beloved Eastern European dish and so along with the dandelion, it served as my inspiration.
-Traditional recipes for dumplings usually recommend stale bread – I had none so used stale herb crackers!
-And mixed with minced crow garlic greens, parmesan and mozzarella cheese, and eggs they not only held together perfectly – they tasted incredible.
+Bitter Greens Soup with Dumplings is a beloved Eastern European dish, Traditional recipes for dumplings usually recommend stale bread – I had none so used stale herb crackers!
+And mixed with dandelion, wild mustard, minced crow garlic greens, parmesan and mozzarella cheese, and eggs they not only held together perfectly – they tasted incredible.
 They really are pretty fool-proof to make.

 I added a few fresh greens to the soup before serving.
-Miner’s Lettuce when cooked has the flavour of spinach but a much nicer texture and has great mouth bite.
 Loaded with green goodness and flavour, I loved the herby aroma of the broth and the chewy dumplings made it soooo satiating and comforting.
-With a few tweaks, I think this recipe will be a keeper for Gather ECookery Book patrons!
 It was easy to make, didn’t require a lot of ingredients or time – aside from an afternoon walk harvesting outdoors in the sunshine – and several hours simmering on the stove.
-I’m looking forward to it for supper again tonight!

 Dandelion needs no introduction, we see these pesky “weeds” everywhere, and they grow in the park in profusion.
 The fresh leaves of dandelion when young are tender and bittersweet, massaged with lemon and olive oil, topped with a few shavings of parmesan, make a simple savoury stand-alone salad.
 A dish beloved by the French, Italian and Greeks.
 And me.